reuven/auckland-pug-2024-06June-19/README.md

-# Notebooks, files, and programs from "Python Fundamentals"

-This repo contains the Jupyter notebook + program files from my training for O'Reilly from June 13th, 2024.
+This repo contains the Jupyter notebook + program files from my talk for the Auckland Python User Group on Wednesday, June 19th.
 It'll remain open, so you can review the material later on.

 Enjoy!

-If you liked this training, you might also like:
+If you liked this session, you might also like:

 - My online courses offerings, at https://LernerPython.com/
 - Better developers, with new articles about Python every week: https://BetterDevelopersWeekly.com/